davidpet/snippets/cpp/Functional Programming/004 - Bound vs. Unbound (eg. 'this') - explanation.md

 Note: You cannot get a bound function from an instance directly like in other languages - you have to do the stuff above with `std::bind()` unfortunately.

 Note: You cannot call an unbound method with a `this` pointer as an argument like you would in other languages.

+Note: while the `&` is optional for normal functions assinged to function pointers, they're required for instsance methods.